 Fort Wayne's Neighborhood Planning and Activation workgroup is committed to ensuring residents, neighborhood groups, and community leaders work alongside the City's Community Development Division to create and support strong and vibrant neighborhoods.

-What Neighborhood Planning?
+What is Neighborhood Planning?

 Neighborhood Planning offers local stakeholders (residents and community leaders) the opportunity to come together and shape the future of their neighborhood.
 Over the years, Fort Wayne's neighborhood plans have taken many forms, including plans for neighborhoods, areas, and corridors.
 Neighborhood plans do a lot for communities:

 - Neighborhood Plans allow residents and businesses to engage in identifying a future vision for the area, and provide strategies and recommendations so they can reach that vision.

 - Neighborhood Plans provide detailed recommendations for existing and future development to help ensure that neighborhoods grow as envisioned through the planning process.

 - Neighborhood Plans can provide a level of analysis, detail, and guidance on issues affecting local areas that citywide plans cannot.